 From rockets to robots, power plants to biomechanical parts, mechanical engineers put both energy and machines to work.
 Wherever there is motion or energy, mechanical engineers have played a role in the innovations that define modern life.

-Well-equipped facilities offer you the opportunity to build models and prototypes to demonstrate particular engineering design concepts.
-Experimentation and research are encouraged, including enriching undergraduate and graduate research experiences in areas such as sustainable energy systems, biomedical and assistive device technology, systems analysis, robotics, vibrations, and automotive and aerospace engineering.
+Well-equipped labs and facilities offer students the opportunity to build models and prototypes to demonstrate particular engineering design concepts.
+Experimentation and research are encouraged and there are opportunities for students to enrich their undergraduate and graduate experience by engaging in faculty-led research in areas such as sustainable energy systems, biomedical and assistive device technology, systems analysis, robotics, vibrations, and automotive and aerospace engineering.

 The BS degree in mechanical engineering is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
 For Enrollment and Graduation Data, Program Educational Objectives, and Student Outcomes, please visit the college’s Accreditation page.